idekerlab/multitask_vnn/README.md

         * Relevant information for installing Anaconda can be found in: https://docs.conda.io/projects/conda/en/latest/user-guide/install/.
     * PyTorch
-        * The current release of DCoDR was trained/tested using PyTorch 1.8.0
+        * The current release of this model was trained/tested using PyTorch 1.8.0
         * Depending on the specification of your machine, run appropriate command to install PyTorch.
         The installation command line can be found in https://pytorch.org/.
         * For a **LINUX-based GPU server** with **CUDA version 11.1**, run the following command line: